rexcontrols/REXexamples/0305_How_To/0305-01_Hour_Meter/README.md

 Hour meter example
 ==================

-This example project shows one of possible ways to create hour meter in REXYGEN.
+This example project shows one of the possible ways to create a hour meter in REXYGEN.

 ## Prerequisites ##
 - *REXYGEN Runtime Core* must be installed and running on your target device.